Administration order

 Judgment

-A Northern Irish court order issued for non payment of credit debts.
-Similar to the CCJ in England and Wales.
+A Northern Ireland court order issued for non-payment of credit debts.
+It is similar to a CCJ in England and Wales.

 Judgment (in default)